 ii) Advanced (Invasive) Stage

-Treatment of patients with invasive bladder cancer has to be individualised according to the general fitness and extent of cancer.
-Total removal of the bladder (radical cystectomy) for muscle-invasive cancer (Stage 2 and 3) gives the best chance of cure.
-Superficial, high-grade cancers with CIS that frequently recur are also candidates for total cystectomy.
-Partial cystectomy is not advisable as most bladder tumours are of the transitional cell type and can recur in the remaining bladder.
-After a radical cystectomy, the urine from the kidneys and ureters is diverted into a short segment of small bowel (called an ileal conduit) which opens as a stoma on the abdominal wall [Fig 10].
+Treatment of patients with muscle-invasive bladder cancer is individualised according to the general health status, extent of cancer and personal preferences.
+Total removal of the bladder (radical cystectomy) for muscle-invasive cancer (Stage 2 and 3) provides the best chance of cure.
+Partial cystectomy is seldom done as the cancer can recur in the remaining bladder.
+After a radical cystectomy, the urine from the kidneys and ureters is diverted into a short segment of small bowel (called an ileal conduit) which opens as a stoma on the abdominal wall [Fig 6].
 Urine is collected in an external collection bag (urostomy).
-This type of diversion remains the most popular choice as it is relatively easy and quick to construct.
-For younger patients, and those who wish to remain continent or avoid a urostomy, a “new bladder” can be constructed using small intestine.
+This type of diversion remains the most popular choice as it is relatively easy to construct.
+For younger patients, and those who wish to remain continent or avoid a urostomy, a “new bladder” can be constructed using a long segment of intestine.
 This neobladder is reconnected to the native urethra so that the patient can void normally.
-Although there is no need to wear an external bag, self intermittent catheterisation may still be needed as the neobladder may not empty well or become blocked with mucus produced by the intestine lining.
+Although there is no need to wear an external bag, self-intermittent catheterisation may still be needed as the neobladder may not empty well or become blocked with mucus produced by the intestine lining.
 Nocturnal incontinence (bed-wetting) is often a problem too.
-As a neobladder operation are more difficult and takes longer to perform, only motivated and fit, young patients are suitable candidates [Fig10].
+As a neobladder operation is more difficult to do and takes longer to perform, it is reserved more for fit and younger patients.

 Fig 7.
 Following total cystectomy, a) an ileal conduit can be constructed to drain the urine via a short segment of small intestine or b) a neobladder can be fashioned from a longer length of small intestine